EPDM Roofing: Facts and Guidelines

 White EPDM is formulated with a white pigment, typically titanium dioxide, in place of carbon black.
 Titanium dioxide is less UV resistant than carbon black, and as a result white EPDM tends to be somewhat less durable than black EPDM.

-White EPDM roofs are uncommon; white EPDM is more expensive than other white membrane materials and their share of the cool roof market is dwarfed by that of PVC and especially TPO.
-White EPDM is also more expensive than black EPDM.
+White rubber roofs are uncommon; white EPDM is more expensive than other white membrane materials and their share of the cool roof market is dwarfed by that of PVC and especially TPO.
+White EPDM is also more expensive.

 For a good article on white EPDM, see here.